‘Avengers: Endgame’ Fan Theory Says There’s A Fake Scene In The Trailer

 If this scene would be true, it's kind of a big spoiler.????So, is this scene true or fake?????Don't forget to follow @avenge.infinity.war ???? . . . . . . . . . . . . . ❌❌IGNORE THE TAGS❌❌ #avengers #marvel #ironman #infintywar #blackwidow #blackpanther #thanos #stanlee #avengersendgame #captainamerica #infinitywar #blackpanther #guardiansofthegalaxy #deadpool #endgame #marvelsuperior #captainmarvel #scarletwitch #chrisevans #robertdowneyjr #tonystark #buckybarnes #spiderman #doctorstrange #marvelfacts #antman #hawkeye #scarlettjohansson #thor #spidermanfarfromhome #farfromhome

-When Tony was revealed to be on Earth in the new trailer, fans were shocked to see he was confirmed back home and with Captain America who he has not seen since the events of Civil War.
+When Tony was revealed to be on Earth in the new trailer, fans were shocked to see he was confirmed back home and with Captain America, who he has not seen since the events of Civil War.
 While the trailer did not show a reunion between the two men, it did suggest they had mended fences, something fans are eager to see play out on screen.

-It’s not above Marvel to play with the minds of their fans and the theory may not be too much of a stretch.
+It’s not above Marvel to play with the minds of their fans, and the theory may not be too much of a stretch.
 However, another fan theory revolving around the white uniform scene might hold more water.
 It’s also being suggested that Tony is the hero walking directly behind Steve Rogers, but in the trailer, it’s made to look like Tony is further back in the line.
 Showing Tony in the same shot as Steve without reconciliation would be a letdown for fans, and thus the reason for editing the scene.

 Avengers: Endgame lands in theaters on April 26.